 The Great Outdoors

 This app displays the current air quality in Hong Kong using a variety of different air pollution indexes from around the world.
 The pollutant information from multiple reporting stations around Hong Kong is run through the air pollution indexes of other countries to produce a more accurate picture of the current air quality.
-Sounds scientific, but all you have to do is open the app and take a look at the expected air pollution – giving you time to plan your outdoor activities.

 Worried about pollution?
 Find our tips on coping with pollution here.

 Download the Octopus app and you can connect up to 20 cards to track transactions and keep them topped up.
 You can also shop online (though it’s a pretty limited selection of stores), and transfer money directly to other app users.
 You must purchase a card reader to access these services.